inkeliz/giosvg/README.md

 Example:

     // Embed your SVG into Golang:
     //go:embed your_icon.svg
     var iconFile []byte

-	// Give your SVG to the IconOp: iconOp, err := giosvg.NewIconOp(iconFile)
+	// Give your SVG/XML to the Vector: vector, err := giosvg.NewVector(iconFile)
 	if err != nil {
 		panic(err)
 	}

 	// Create the Icon:
-	icon := giosvg.NewIcon(iconOp)
+	icon := giosvg.NewIcon(vector)

     func someWidget(gtx layout.Context) layout.Dimensions {
 	    // Render your icon anywhere:
         return icon.Layout(gtx)
     }

 You can use `embed` to include your icon.
-The `iconOp` can be reused to avoid parse the SVG multiple times.
+The `Vector` can be reused to avoid parse the SVG multiple times.

 If your icon uses `currentColor`, you can use `paint.ColorOp`: